bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 })
 ```

-I think this approach is pretty neat, but as `AttrsBuilder` is a mutable class, that makes it dangerous to store in a
+I think this approach is pretty neat, but as `AttrsScope` is a mutable class, that makes it dangerous to store in a
-sharable variable.
+shared variable.
 Plus, its API doesn't support chaining.

 To solve this, Silk provides its own `Modifier` class which is *inspired* by Jetpack Compose's version but isn't exactly
 the same one.
 Still, it should look familiar enough to people who write Jetpack Compose code.

-The above Compose for Web `AttrsBuilder` would be represented by the following `Modifier`:
+The above Compose for Web `AttrsScope` would be represented by the following `Modifier`:

 ```kotlin
 private val EXAMPLE_MODIFIER = Modifier